Poppy meadows of Merced Valley and Hite Cove

 One of the most popular routes leading into the park is Highway 140 along the Merced River.
-When approaching the Yosemites the valley gradually becomes deeper and deeper.
-In springtime the beautiful landscape is supplemented by unusual sight – high hillsides on both banks of the river bedome colored bright orange by millions of poppies.
+When approaching the Yosemite the valley gradually becomes deeper and deeper.
+In springtime the beautiful landscape is supplemented by unusual sight – high hillsides on both banks of the river become colored bright orange by millions of poppies.
 Merced Valley poppy meadows and Hite Cove wildflower meadows belong to most beautiful wildflower displays in this part of California.

 Which poppy is it?

 There is some controversy regarding the species of poppies seen in Merced River Vallery and Hite Cove.
 While some state that this beautiful orange flower is California poppy (Eschscholzia californica Cham.), others consider that most of these plants are tufted poppies (Eschscholzia caespitosa Benth.).
 Both plants are very similar and California poppy forms numerous diverse forms, thus for non-specialist, it is not that easy to differentiate them.

-The poppy meadows of hillsides of Merced valley can be observed from car.
-Although this is beautiful experience, one can’t say that this means being close to nature.
+The poppy meadows of hillsides of Merced valley can be observed from the car.
+Although this is a beautiful experience, one can’t say that this means being close to nature.
 Walking on these slopes is not advised – in many cases these steep hillsides are not safe.
 Under the stones there might be hiding unique amphibian – limestone salamander (Hydromantes brunus Gorman, 1954).
-This small creature lives only in this part of Merced River Valley and nowhere else in the world, it is hiding deep in talus.
-Inattentive step might create landslide and kill fragile salamanders.
+This small creature lives only in this part of Merced River Valley and nowhere else in the world, it is hiding deep in the talus.
+An inattentive step might create landslide and kill fragile salamanders.
 Thus better enjoy the beautiful scenery from the road.

 Hite Cove Trail